benedictaquino/cpp-primer/ch02/README.md

 * (c) `extern int ix;`

 **Solution:**
-* (a) Definition. `extern` is used but since there is an initializer, the `extern` is overrided and this statement is now a definition.
+* (a) Definition. `extern` is used but since there is an initializer, so the `extern` is overrided and this statement is now a definition.
 * (b) Definition. `extern` is not used, so the object is defined.
 * (c) Declaration. `extern` is used and there is no initializer, so it is a declaration.